JobtechSwe/myskills-api/README.md

 }
 ```

-- Open the MyData app again and navigate to Manage Consent requests and enter the id you got from login mutation.
+- Open the MyData app again and navigate to Manage Consent requests and enter the id  with the following format: `mydata://register/THE_CONSENT_ID` where the ID is what you got from login mutation.
 - In the MySkills API you should now get an consentRequestId.
 - Add consentRequestId to the header `token`
 - Start by adding an new account: